 This is a form of support that has no strings attached.
 We seek to alter the dominant funder-recipient power dynamic in which the funder controls the actions of the recipient and demands accounting for all funds received and disbursed.
 We believe that this relationship is based in white supremacy culture.
 SURJ Marin envisions a different dynamic based on trust, shared values, and the need to repair the harm that white people and communities have inflicted on people and organizations of color, particularly through monetary dynamics throughout the history of this country.
 That harm includes a dynamic of scarcity where people of color are often pitted against each other for limited resources.
 We offer our Accountability Partners funds through relationships and we trust that BIPOC-led organizations know best how to spend these funds and know best how to further racial justice.

 We encourage you to support these organizations and follow their work online!

-SURJ Marin allocates at least 75% of our gross proceeds to these current partners: Multicultural Center of Marin, MC Arts & Culture, and the Marin County Cooperation Team.
+SURJ Marin allocates at least 75% of every dollar raised to these current partners: Multicultural Center of Marin, MC Arts & Culture, and the Marin County Cooperation Team.